anas-ash99/job-application-tracker/README.md

 # job-application-tracker

-I developed this application to efficiently manage and monitor the status of all my job applications.
+I developed this application with the purpose of effectively managing and monitoring the status of my job applications, as well as keeping track of the companies I have applied to..